Randy Arozarena Player Props: Rays vs. Blue Jays

 Randy Arozarena At The Plate

-- Arozarena is hitting .314 with three doubles, three home runs and four walks.
+- Arozarena has three doubles, three home runs and five walks while batting .315.

-- Among qualified hitters in MLB action, he ranks 41st in batting average, 62nd in on-base percentage, and 39th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 59th, and he is 46th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.